Formerly known as Kagyu Drupgyu Chödzong and Kagyu DC and KDC

 Practice starts promptly at 11:00 so that we have time for everything.

-Note from Lama Chödron about the Meditation Lab sessions:
+Notes from Lama Chödron about the Meditation Lab sessions:

-December 3: Lama Chödron teaching via Zoom
+May 5: Lama Chödron teaching via Zoom

 (For Zoom, click here)